-As provided for in Australia's anti-dumping and countervailing legislation, all submissions are required to have a bracketed explanation of deleted or blacked out information for the non-confidential version of the submission.
-Note that if such an explanation is not provided the Commission may disregard the information in the submission.
+As provided for in Australia's anti-dumping and countervailing legislation, all responses are required to have an explanation of deleted or blacked out information for the nonconfidential version of the response.
+Note that if such an explanation is not provided, the Commission may disregard the information in the response.
 An example of a statement to accompany deleted/blacked out text is: